uni-mannheim-qm-2020/week00_getting_started/README.md

-# Welcome!
+## Welcome!

 Welcome to the course Quantitative Methods at the University of Mannheim.
-In this course we will use the open-source software $\texttt{R}$ and RStudio.
-Before we get started with the lecture on Wednesday, we would like you to install both $\texttt{R}$ and RStudio on your computer.
+In this course we will use the open-source software `R` and RStudio.
+Before we get started with the lecture on Wednesday, we would like you to install both `R` and RStudio on your computer.
 In this document we provide you detailed instructions to install these programs.

 To facilitate a convenient workflow, we will integrate the course in GitHub.
 By now, you should have already received an invitation mail.

-## What is R?
+## What is `R`?

-R is a programming language designed to help you perform statistical analysis, create graphics, and later on write your own statistical software.
-R is becoming increasingly popular and knowledge of R will help you in the job market.
-R is probably the most versatile statistical tool out there (and its free and open source so you can literally use it anywhere).
+`R` is a programming language designed to help you perform statistical analysis, create graphics, and later on write your own statistical software. `R` is becoming increasingly popular and knowledge of `R` will help you in the job market. `R` is probably the most versatile statistical tool out there (and its free and open source so you can literally use it anywhere).

 ## What is RStudio?

-RStudio is very good graphical user interface for R and will be the program which we will use during the lab sessions.
-In recent years a growing number of features have been added to this graphical user interface, which makes it the preferred choice for learning R especially among beginners.
+RStudio is very good graphical user interface for `R` and will be the program which we will use during the lab sessions.
+In recent years a growing number of features have been added to this graphical user interface, which makes it the preferred choice for learning `R` especially among beginners.

-## What is GitHub?
+## What are git and GitHub?

 What is Github?

-\pagebreak

 # Installing R and RStudio